 The vocals of the metal band Deicide would easily pass as a parody of death metal vocals.

-The songs and musicvideos by Estonian boy band Steklovata.
+The songs and musicvideos by Russian boy band Steklovata.
 The boys have decent voices at best, their namesake song is about how cruel and abrasive their girlfriends are ("steklovata" translates to "glass wool"), and the videos look like something the Critic over-did with a green screen.
 Then again, that's probably exactly why so many people find the boys, their music, and the videos so charming.

 Mickey Unrapped.
 Disney characters rapping along with rap stars of the early 90s, with songs such as "Ice Ice Mickey", "Whatta Mouse", "Whoomp (There It Went)" plus the cover's depiction of Mickey looking gangsta equals hilarity.
 Don't believe me?
 Hear for yourself.